Disclaimer: While this advice will covers many taps, we can only give specific advice for our own products that we supply

 We also have a Blog How to change a Kitchen Tap O Ring Kit.

 PLEASE NOTE: This blog doesn’t cover every style of Kitchen Tap.
 Some Top Lever Single Lever taps have the spout grub screw concealed behind the indicator in the front.
-Other Top Lever Single Lever Taps would involve removing many parts e.g. Head, Dome, Cartridge etc before you can gain access to the Spout.
+Other top-lever single taps require removing parts like the head, dome, and cartridge to access the spout.